 Tiny Town is just what it sounds like- a small “town” composed of miniature buildings and a railroad.
 Take an hour or so to stroll through Tiny Town and take some photos at this iconic Colorado attraction.

-From Tiny Town, head down the 285 South for about 45 minutes and you’ll find yourself driving over the stunning Kenosha Pass.
+From Tiny Town to the next stop on your Denver to Telluride road trip, head down the 285 South for about 45 minutes and you’ll find yourself driving over the stunning Kenosha Pass.
 While you’ll be gaining elevation during this portion of the drive, the road is wide and well maintained, and the scenery over the pass is absolutely stunning.

 Fairplay and South Park City